-White flowers are among the most symbolic, and white clematis flowers are no exception.
-White flowers are associated with innocence and purity.
-White clematis flowers can also represent humility and healing, especially from grief.
+Types of white flowers are among the most symbolic, and white clematis flowers are no exception.
+White flowers symbolize innocence and purity.
+They can also represent humility and healing, especially from grief.

 White clematis varieties include:

-- Clematis ‘Duchess of Edinburgh’ – This elegant clematis produces pure white double flowers in early summer and semi-double blooms in late summer.
+- Clematis ‘Duchess of Edinburgh’ – This elegant plant produces pure white double flowers in early summer and semi-double blooms in late summer.
 Each flower can grow up to 5 inches wide.

 Yellow Clematis Flowers

 Several clematis varieties produce yellow flowers, which can symbolize joy, hope, and happiness.
-Yellow flowers can also represent abundance as well as jealousy.
-Yellow clematis flowers usually come from cultivars of Clematis tangutica, otherwise known as golden clematis.
+Yellow flowers symbolize abundance as well as jealousy.
+These flowers usually come from cultivars of Clematis tangutica, otherwise known as golden clematis.

 Here are some yellow clematis varieties:

 - Clematis tangutica – This Group 3 species is known as golden clematis or orange peel clematis.
 It produces beautiful lantern-like yellow flowers that have a nodding habit.